FabioParigi/NBrightBuyMigrate/README.md

 "Update existing migrated data" - If you've already imported the data file, you can use this option to redo the import if anything got missed.
 (Just makes things quicker, becuase in this case we don't need a double loop to link refs)

+It might be required to up the limits in the web.config "httpRuntime".
+Also the limits for connection time in IIS might need to be adjusted to import and process large files.

+If you can it's better to do the import on a seperate development system and then export the data from NBS using the v3 export functionality and then import into the final system.

+Images can be copied directlty into the NBStore/images folder and then do a store validation on the portal from BO>Admin>Tools.
+This will realign and images to the correct place on the new system.

 <hr/>
 <h2>CUSTOM FIELDS</h2>